nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/readme.md

-## Scrum Delivery Kit for Software Organisations
+## Agile Delivery Kit for Software Organisations

 This content represents a starting point, or SDK, to help organisations kickstart creating their own way-of-working based on emergent lean-agile practices.